Syncing SwiftData with Firebase in Swift 6

 private let db = Firestore.firestore().collection("books")

-// Fetch books from Firebase and save to local storage
+// Sync from Firebase to SwiftData

 func syncBooks() async throws {